NFL scores: Denver Broncos clinch No 1 seed in AFC, Carolina Panthers seal playoff return and Jacksonville Jaguars win division

 The Broncos secured the AFC's top seed with a 19-3 win over the Los Angeles Chargers, who were led by backup quarterback Trey Lance as Jim Harbaugh rested multiple starters.

-Denver's victory was spearheaded by Ja'Quan McMillian's 45-yard pick-six touchdown in the first half, while Wil Lutz was four for four on field goals as the Broncos (14-3) secured the No 1 seed for the first time since 2015, which saw them go on to win the Super Bowl.
+Denver's victory was spearheaded by Ja'Quan McMillian's 45-yard pick-six touchdown in the first half, while Wil Lutz was four for four on field goals as the Broncos (14-3) secured the No 1 seed for the first time since 2015, when they went on to win the Super Bowl.

 They now have a bye week before hosting either the Chargers or the New England Patriots in the Divisional Round.